vaibhavmagon/Python-Spam-Ham-SMS/README.md

 # Python-Spam-Ham-SMS
-The code contains step by step process to classify a set of over 5,000 SMS using python in both Logistic Regression and Naive Bayes Classification Algorithms.
+The code contains step by step process to classify a set of over 5,000 SMS using python in Naive Bayes Classification Algorithm.

-# To Run
+## To Run
 python spam.py

-# Data
+## Data
 Data folder containes the spam-ham.csv file with data.

+## ROC Curve for current Data

+## Prerequisits
+Python 2.7
+Machine learning libraries
+Anaconda/Spyder